hgzech/aat_downloader/README.md

 ```

 ### Deleting data
-To delete data run the following function (replace "fooddemo" with the experiment you want to delete).
+To delete data run the following function (replace "experiment" with the experiment you want to delete).

 ```python
 downloader.delete_participants("experiment")